GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 ### Profiling WebAssembly code {: #profiling }

-When you open DevTools, WebAssembly code gets “tiered down” to an unoptimized version to enable debugging.
+When you open DevTools, WebAssembly code gets "tiered down" to an unoptimized version to enable debugging.
 This version is a lot slower, which means that you can't rely on `console.time`, `performance.now` and other methods of measuring speed of your code while DevTools are